albatrossflavour/hit-by-a-bus/README.md

 - **Summary**: What this section covers
 - **What to do**: Specific actions to take
 - **Where it is**: Locations of documents, accounts, contacts

+### Adding New Content Sections

+When creating new sections:

+1. **Start with metadata**: Include title, summary, updated date, and critical flag if needed
+2. **Follow the three-part format**: Summary → What to do → Where it is
+3. **Use references, not secrets**: Store locations of information, never actual passwords or sensitive data
+4. **Add to navigation**: Update `site/mkdocs.yml` with your new section
+5. **Consider priority**: Where does this fit in the emergency response timeline?

 ### Sections (Priority Order)